top of page

 What should I do if I have torn a meniscus?

 It is important to get a clear diagnosis.
 This would involve an initial consultation with Mr Sethi who would examine your knee.
 Often from a history and examination, the diagnosis can be made.
 But a MRI scan is often required to confirm the diagnosis.
+Learn more about the treatment of meniscal tears here.

 What is the meniscus?